tolgacanunal/intellij-gltf-viewer-plugin/README.md

 ## Known Issues

+1) Nothing to show text is visible on tool window:
-1) Plugin doesn't work IDEs without JCEF support:  **java.lang.IllegalStateException: JCEF is not supported in this env or failed to initialize:**
+   Plugin doesn't work IDEs without JCEF support:  **java.lang.IllegalStateException: JCEF is not supported in this env or failed to initialize:**
     - Select <kbd>Help</kbd> > <kbd>Find Action</kbd> from the IDE menu.
     - Enter **"Choose Boot Java Runtime for the IDE"** and select it from the suggestion list.
     - Select the latest bundled runtime that comes with JCEF support